jonbnewman/mobx-store-provider/README.md

 import { Provider } from "mobx-react";
 import { types } from "mobx-state-tree";

+// We import our child component from another module import MyNameDisplay from "./MyNameDisplay";

 // Our mobx-state-tree store definition const AppStore = types.model({
   name: types.string,